jdicarlantonio/CloudMusic/README.md

 ### Running tests
 The tests for each component can be ran using the following comands.

-* CloudSound - Ensure you are in the AudioEngine/ directory
+* CloudMusic - Ensure you are in the AudioEngine/ directory
 ```
 make test CPU=armhf CONFIG=Release
 ./audio_test